slashtechno/simple-nas/SETUP_GUIDE.md

 tailscale funnel status
 ```

-The funnel will print the public URL and the proxy target (e.g. `http://127.0.0.1:3923`).
-To disable the proxy:
+The funnel will print the public URL (e.g. `your-machine.user-xxxxx.ts.net`).
+To disable Funnel:

 ```bash
 sudo tailscale funnel --https=443 off
 ```

+Notes:
+- Use Cloudflared hostnames (see Part 4.4 HOSTNAMES) for primary public access.
+- Keep Funnel enabled only while you need the Tailscale-hosted URL for Copyparty.

 ### 5.3 Check Status